-Acknowledged as an economic development expert due in part to her ground-breaking 1986 book Service-Led Growth: The Role of the Service Sector in World Development (Praeger), Dr. Dorothy Riddle has consulted in over 85 countries (including 74 developing economies) and authored 15 books.
+Acknowledged as an economic development expert due in part to her ground-breaking 1986 book Service-Led Growth: The Role of the Service Sector in World Development (Praeger), Dr. Dorothy Riddle has consulted in over 85 countries (including 74 developing economies), worked in over 30 service industries, and authored 15 books.
 Dr. Riddle was the first Canadian appointed by the Prime Minister to the APEC Business Advisory Council (ABAC), which she co-chaired in 1996; and she has served on advisory committees to trade and economic development ministers around the world.
 Academically, she is a former professor of international services trade and economic development, cross-cultural communication, psychology, and women’s studies, having taught in graduate programs in Canada, China, Europe, and the United States.

 When international negotiations on services trade began, Dr. Riddle was appointed to the Services Sectoral Advisory Group on International Trade (SAGIT), which advised the Canadian Minister of International Trade on services trade negotiation issues.
 She also served on the Canadian Task Force on International Business Development (chairing the Exporter Competitiveness Working Group), on Industry Canada’s National Sector Team for Business, Professional and Educational Services, and on Statistics Canada’s Advisory Committee on Services Statistics.
 She was an early member of the Services World Forum and the Global Services Network and helped form the Canadian Manufacturers and Exporters’ Services Exporters Committee.